East Midlands Airport: Drop-off fees

-The airport introduced a charge of £1 to drop car passengers near the departure lounge in 2010.
-In May 2016, the charge was doubled to £2, with any stay in the area above ten minutes being charged at £1 per minute.
-Now for drop off it is £5 for the first 10 minutes and a £1 for every minute after.
-Drivers needing longer can stay free for one hour in the long-term carpark, a five-minute bus ride from the terminal.
-The short-term parking is closer but charges £3.50 for 30 minutes.
+The airport introduced a charge to drop car passengers near the departure lounge in 2010.

 Railway

 The airport has no direct access to the passenger rail network or the Nottingham Express Transit tram network.
 The nearest railway station is East Midlands Parkway, 4 mi away, with regular services to Leicester, Derby, Sheffield, Lincoln, Nottingham and London St Pancras.
-The original shuttle bus service linking the station and the airport ceased not long after it was introduced, but in 2015 an hourly minibus service was re-introduced by Elite Cars, restoring scheduled shuttle services to and from the airport.
+The original shuttle bus service linking the station and the airport ceased not long after it was introduced, but in 2015 an hourly minibus service was reintroduced by Elite Cars, restoring scheduled shuttle services to and from the airport.
 Connections to the airport via taxi are also available.

-A dedicated railway station at the airport is proposed, which would be connected to the existing network via a spur from the Midland main line.
-If the project goes ahead, it is expected to be complete by 2040 and will offer direct services to nearby cities as well as the existing East Midlands Parkway railway station and the proposed East Midlands Hub at Toton, which lies on the High Speed Two route.
+A dedicated railway station at the airport is proposed, which would be connected to the existing network via a spur from the Midland Main Line.
+If the project goes ahead, it is expected to be complete by 2040 and will offer direct services to nearby cities as well as the existing East Midlands Parkway railway station.
 A new line to the airport on the Nottingham Express Transit network is also proposed, planned to be open by 2045.

 A 700-acre (280 ha) railfreight terminal, East Midlands Gateway, opened on the SEGRO Logistics Park to the north of the airport in 2020, so that the site is now served by air, road and rail cargo.
 As of December 2021, this was handling 10,000 shipping containers, with trains to ports including Felixstowe, London Gateway, Southampton and Liverpool.

 Bus

-East Midlands Airport is served 24/7 by Skylink services which are operated by Kinchbus and trentbarton alongside My15 and Airline9 buses.

-As of May 2022 the airport is served by the services listed.
+There is also a 'Jet Parks' shuttle bus service to connect the terminal to the car parks, which is presently run by FirstGroup.